 - 148 woodcut,

 - 155 copper plates and all his diaries were found.

 He left the works unconditionally to Oslo City.

 Blood Red Sky

 The Scream’s ominous portrayal of the red sky is often referred to as an artistic act, but the reality is likely to be different.

 In August 1883, due to the eruption of the Krakatoa volcano in Indonesia, which threw tons of rock and ash into the sky, dust in the atmosphere circled the globe, and in November, crimson twilight began to be observed all over Europe.

-Munch made the work in 1893, but what we clearly know is that he made this work using notes he had kept in the past.
+Munch made the work in 1893, but we clearly know that he made this work using notes he had kept in the past.

 Edvard Munch Famous Paintings & Artworks